 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Driving can be hazardous in Kuwait.
 While the roads are generally well-maintained, speeding, reckless driving, road rage and ignoring traffic lights are common.
+If you have an accident, you should stay with the vehicle and not attempt to move it.
+Call the police on (Kuwait telephone number) 112.
+It is an offence to leave the scene of an accident before police arrive.
 For further advice, see our road travel page.

 Kuwait has restrictions on eligibility requirements for drivers’ licences.
 Driving without a valid driver’s licence is an offence and offenders may be imprisoned and/or deported.
 A valid International Driver’s Licence is sufficient for visitors to Kuwait.
 Australians holding a valid Residency are required to apply for a Kuwaiti Driver’s licence.
 You should confirm eligibility requirements with the nearest Kuwaiti Embassy if you are planning to drive or obtain a licence in Kuwait.